-At some point in the near future you will need to start thinking about your future career, including what you want to do and how you will get there.
+At some point soon, you will need to start thinking about your future career; including what you want to do and how you will get there.
 Some of you may already have a good idea of where you want to go and what you need to do to get there, and some of you may have no idea at all.
-Wherever you are up to in your preparation to start your career, there are lots of resources and information available to you to help get you to where you want to go!
+Wherever you are up to in your preparation to start your career, there are lots of resources and information available to you to help get you to where you want to go.

 Use the information below to help you in your journey to starting your career!

 Writing Your CV

 When searching for a job, you will come across a variety of methods used by employers to learn more about you.
 This could be application forms, aptitude tests, or simply requesting a CV – some employers may even ask for all of these.
 One of the best ways to prepare yourself for all of these eventualities is to have a CV template prepared before you start your job searching process.

 A CV is a written document which helps employers to choose the best potential candidates for the job they are advertising by providing them with a variety of information about each individual.
 This usually includes your personal details, a personal profile (including who you are and what you’re looking for), educational history, work experience, skills, achievements, references (usually available on request), and sometimes also a short paragraph about your personal interests that may be relevant to the job you are applying for.
 It is important to remember that your CV should be tailored to the specific job you are applying for, particularly if you are applying for a range of careers that are unrelated.

 There are a wide range of resources available online to help you create your CV template.
 Use the links below to find out more information of what to include on your CV and how to present it.
 You can also contact your current institutes’ careers team to help you with your CV.